MatrixExplorer: Spreadsheet-like dialog to display or edit numerical arrays or text strings or any file of known structure

 • fixed (like "A20")

-• floating (like " ,") where the 1st format character is the token separator in name (here " "),
+where the 1st format character is the token separator in name

-the 2nd character is to separate format specifiers (in case there is more than one)
+and the 2nd character is to separate format specifiers (needed even if there is only one)

 Text